jinkel7/microwave-freeze-drying/README.md

 # See publications for detailed model description
-# Mathematical Modeling and Analysis of Microwave-assisted Freeze-drying in Biopharmaceutical Applications
+# "Mathematical Modeling and Analysis of Microwave-assisted Freeze-drying in Biopharmaceutical Applications"
 # https://doi.org/

 # Conventional freeze drying